Barry Carl: Voice-over artist

 Starting in 1984, Carl has done voice over work for many forms of media.
 He started out freelance for about five years, and then signed on with William Morris Agency for ten years.
 Since then he has been with Abrams Artists Agency.
 At the 2007 Promax Awards, two of Carl's SciFi Channel promos won International Gold Medals.
-For many years he was the voice of the papa bear in the Charmin television ads; Carl's voice has also been used as the voice for the following various animated animals and objects: bear, pig, clam, duck, cockroach, horse, penguin, giraffe, moose, whale, shark, bass (fish), Sasquatch, water droplet, water jug, a jug of Koolaid, a toilet, a germ, a recycling bin, and an echo in a Pepsi commercial.
+For many years he was the voice of the papa bear in the Charmin television ads; Carl's voice has also been used as the voice for the following various animated animals and objects: bear, pig, clam, duck, cockroach, horse, penguin, giraffe, moose, whale, shark, bass (fish), Sasquatch, water droplet, water jug, a jug of Kool-Aid, a toilet, a germ, a recycling bin, and an echo in a Pepsi commercial.
 In addition to his aforementioned private singing lessons, Carl teaches voice-over technique.

 Carl started playing the bass guitar in 1986, was the bassist on The SoLow Project, and continues to play today.
 He also writes stories and articles for various publications, is currently co-producing TV show pilots and concepts in partnership with Hilton Media, is a frequent judge at a cappella competitions such as the International Championship of Collegiate A Cappella and the Harmony Sweeps Finals, and rides a 2016 Kawasaki Concours he calls "The Gray Ghost".
 He also works as a Certified Core Energetics Practitioner (CCEP) in Rockland County, NY.